Fort Lesley J. McNair: Early history

 The military reservation was established in 1791, on about 28 acre at the tip of Greenleaf Point.
 Major Pierre Charles L'Enfant included it in his plans for Washington, the Federal City, as a significant site for the capital defense.
 (Note: L'Enfant identified himself as "Peter Charles L'Enfant" during most of his life while residing in the United States.
 He wrote this name on his "Plan of the city intended for the permanent seat of the government of t(he) United States ...."
 (Washington, D.C.) and on other legal documents.
 However, during the early 1900s, a French ambassador to the U.S., Jean Jules Jusserand, popularized the use of L'Enfant's birth name, "Pierre Charles L'Enfant".
 (See: Bowling (2002).)
 The National Park Service identifies L'Enfant as Major Peter Charles L'Enfant and as Major Pierre (Peter) Charles L'Enfant on its website.
 The United States Code states in 40 U.S.C.
 3309: "(a) In General.—The purposes of this chapter shall be carried out in the District of Columbia as nearly as may be practicable in harmony with the plan of Peter Charles L'Enfant.")
 On L'Enfant's orders, Andre Villard, a French follower of Marquis de Lafayette, placed a one-gun battery on the site.
 In 1795, the site became one of the first two United States arsenals.

 An arsenal first occupied the site, and defenses were built in 1794.
 However, the fortifications did not halt the invasion of British forces in 1814, who burned down many public government buildings in Washington, D.C., during the War of 1812.
 Soldiers at the arsenal evacuated north with as much gunpowder as they could carry, hiding the rest in a well as the British soldiers came up the Potomac River after burning the Capitol.
 About 47 British soldiers found the powder magazines they had come to destroy were empty.
-Someone threw a match into the well, and "a tremendous explosion ensued," a doctor at the scene reported, "whereby the officers and about 30 of the men were killed and the rest most shockingly mangled."
+An accidental explosion when a spark ignited an open barrel of black powder, and "a tremendous explosion ensued," a doctor at the scene reported, "whereby the officers and about 30 of the men were killed and the rest most shockingly mangled."